Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Abstract

 \section{Abstract}

-In this paper, we address the question of which type of predictive modeling, classification, or regression, fits better the task of equalization using neural networks (NN) based post-processing in coherent optical communication, where the transmission channel is nonlinear and dispersive.
-For the first time, we presented some possible drawbacks in using each type of predictive task in a machine learning context for the nonlinear channel equalization problem.
-We studied two types of equalizers based on the feed-forward and recurrent neural networks over several different transmission scenarios, in linear and nonlinear regimes of the optical channel.
-We observed in all those cases that the training based on regression results in faster convergence and finally a superior performance, in terms of Q-factor and achievable information rate.
+We examine here what type of predictive modelling, classification, or regression, using neural networks (NN), fits better the task of soft-demapping based post-processing in coherent optical communications, where the transmission channel is nonlinear and dispersive.
+For the first time, we present possible drawbacks in using each type of predictive task in a machine learning context, considering the nonlinear coherent optical channel equalization/soft-demapping problem.
+We study two types of equalizers based on the feed-forward and recurrent NNs, for several transmission scenarios, in linear and nonlinear regimes of the optical channel.
+We point out that even though from the information theory perspective the cross-entropy loss (classification) is the most suitable option for our problem, the NN models based on the cross-entropy loss function can severely suffer from learning problems.
+The latter translates into the fact that regression-based learning is typically superior in terms of delivering higher Q-factor and achievable information rates.
+In short, we show by empirical evidence that loss functions based on cross-entropy may not be necessarily the most suitable option for training communication systems in practical scenarios when overfitting- and vanishing gradients-related problems come into play.